CrashCash/GarageDoorServer/README.md

 2. Copy cert-server.pem, key-server.pem, and cert-client.pem to /etc/garagedoor on the Raspberry Pi.

+3. Run "adduser garagedoor" (as root) on the Raspberry Pi to create the user that will run the code.

-3. Set the proper permissions by running (as root) on the Raspberry Pi:
+4. Set the proper permissions by running (as root) on the Raspberry Pi:
 ```
 cd /etc/garagedoor
 chmod 600 .
 chmod 400 cert-server.pem key-server.pem cert-client.pem
-chown garagedoor:nogroup . cert-server.pem key-server.pem cert-client.pem
+chown garagedoor:garagedoor . cert-server.pem key-server.pem cert-client.pem
 ```